 - Balance of payments, see:

 - Balance of payments - International transactions (bop)

 - Balance of payments statistics and International investment positions (bop_q)

 - International trade in services, geographical breakdown (bop_its)

 - Balance of payments of the EU institutions (bop_euins)

 - International trade, see:

 - IMF Balance of Payments Manual - Fifth edition

-- OECD Benchmark Definition of Foreign Direct Investment - Third edition
+- Benchmark Definition of Foreign Direct Investment - Fourth edition